Noether's theorem for the conditional principle of least action: Field equations for the problem of conditional extremum

 and the current $J^\mu$ (\ref{delta-S}), (\ref{J}) changes to an additional term

 This additional term can contribute to the conserved currents for the problem of conditional extremum as we will see in the next section.

 By construction, the gauge transformation (\ref{GT}), being consistent with equations (\ref{T}), does not take fields out of the admissible class (\ref{delta-epsilon-T}), while the gauge parameters are unrestricted arbitrary functions.
 Hence, the gauge variation (\ref{delta-epsilon-S}) must necessarily vanish at any conditional extremum of the action and for arbitrary gauge parameters $\epsilon^\alpha (x)$.
-This leads to the differential equations being necessary for the conditional extremum of action
+This leads to the differential equations being necessary for the conditional extremum of the action

-We call these field equations a conditionally Lagrangian system\footnote{Equations (\ref{Partially-Lagrangian}) imposed to define the fields being the conditional extremals of the action, were first proposed in the article \cite{Lyakhovich:2025}.
+We call the above system \emph{conditionally Lagrangian equations}\footnote{Equations (\ref{Partially-Lagrangian}) imposed to define the fields being the conditional extremals of the action, were first proposed in the article \cite{Lyakhovich:2025}.
 In this article, equations (\ref{Partially-Lagrangian}) are referred to as a partially Lagrangian system.
 Here, we change the terminology to better suit the problem setup.}.